-Results from our three Phase II clinical trials have been published in peer-reviewed literature.
-Two studies evaluating our mydriatic agents demonstrated how the Optejet consistently delivered precision dosing at the volume of the eye's natural tear film capacity of 6-8 μL, which reduced ocular and systemic drug and preservative exposure, while demonstrating pupil dilation comparable to conventional eye drops with fewer side effects.
-In the third study, we evaluated usability, patient tolerability and IOP lowering of microdosed latanoprost administered with the Optejet.
+Results from Eyenovia's previous Phase II clinical trials have been published in peer-reviewed literature.
+Two studies evaluating mydriatic agents demonstrated how the Optejet consistently delivered precision dosing at the volume of the eye's natural tear film capacity of $6-8~\mu L$, which reduced ocular and systemic drug and preservative exposure, while demonstrating pupil dilation comparable to conventional eye drops with fewer side effects.
+In the third study, Eyenovia evaluated usability, patient tolerability and IOP lowering of microdosed latanoprost administered with the Optejet.
 In this study, eyes receiving microdosed latanoprost achieved IOP reduction consistent with published literature on latanoprost eye drops, and administration of the medication was successful in a single attempt in more than 90% of cases.
-Based on the results from these clinical trials, we were able to advance MicroStat into Phase III utilizing the 505(b)(2) pathway and plan to do the same with MicroPine and MicroProst.
+Based on the results from these clinical trials, we are advancing MicroLine, MicroPine, MicroStat, and MicroProst (should we resume the program) utilizing the 505(b)(2) pathway.
 Where possible, we also intend to use this pathway for future clinical trials in new indications with significant unmet needs.